 Originally it was going to be Picard hopping between realities in "Parallels" but Brannon Braga thought Picard's relationships wouldn't change much from reality to reality, and thus would be less jarring, so he decided to make it happen to Worf instead.

 The writers considered bringing back Denise Crosby as Tasha in one of the alternate universes, but decided against it, thinking it'd be redundant after "Yesterday's Enterprise".

 Several attempts were made to introduce the Mirror Universe into TNG.
 Even Jerome Bixby, the writer of "Mirror, Mirror", submitted a script which would have served as a sequel.
 It was apparently rejected because it called for guest appearances from TOS.
 In general, Rick Berman and Michael Piller were disinterested in TNG revisiting the Mirror Universe because they felt the concept was too cheesy and out-of-date.
-DS9, being staffed by fans of TOS, would eventually re-visit the Mirror Universe to mixed results, with ENT also re-visiting it to surprisingly greater effect (the "In a Mirror, Darkly" two-parter being some of their most popular episodes).
+DS9, being staffed by fans of TOS, would eventually re-visit the Mirror Universe to mixed results, with ENT and Discovery also re-visiting it to surprisingly greater effect (the "In a Mirror, Darkly" two-parter being some of ENT's most popular episodes).

 The non-canon novel Dark Mirror released in 1993 (which ended up influencing ENT's foray into the Mirror Universe) and the IDW comic Mirror Broken released in 2017, both explore the Mirror Universe Enterprise-D. Those books are pretty popular, so it's interesting to speculate how TNG would have handled the concept.